Master of Arts

 Program of Study

 It is the philosophy of Harrison Middleton University to provide the opportunity for a student to study the subjects that interest him or her.
-The Master of Arts program consists of 36 graduate credit hours, which include The Great Conversation: The Cornerstone Course, 28 credit hours of core coursework, and The Capstone Course.
+The Master of Arts program consists of 36 graduate credit hours, which include The Great Conversation: The Cornerstone Course, 28 credit hours of core coursework, and The Capstone.
 Students at Harrison Middleton University design a program of study focusing on the subjects or authors that interest them.
 There are a variety of ways to design a Master of Arts program.
 Students may choose to do an in-depth study of an idea from one of the disciplines of imaginative literature, natural science, philosophy and religion, or social science, or to do an in-depth study of specific authors.
 Additionally, students may complete a study of primary source documents from Great Books Foundation publications, or choose to study a combination of the three.

 During the first course, The Great Conversation: The Cornerstone Course or the How to Think about the Great Ideas course, the student, with the guidance of the Instructional Team, will make the decisions concerning his or her program of study to meet the curricular requirements of the university.
-The selected capstone project must align with all federal regulations and the student’s home-state rules regarding state authorization.
+The selected Capstone must align with all federal regulations and the student’s home-state rules regarding state authorization.

 - HUM 501: The Great Conversation: The Cornerstone Course ~ 4 credit hours

 - Core Student-Designed Program (Humanities) ~ 28 credit hours

-- HUM 502: Master of Arts Capstone Course (student-designed project, practicum, or thesis) ~ 4 credit hours
+- HUM 502: Master of Arts Capstone (student-designed project, practicum, or thesis) ~ 4 credit hours

 *Master of Arts course descriptions may be found in the HMU Catalog.

 "The most beautiful experience we can have is the mysterious - the fundamental emotion which stands at the cradle of true art and true science."